Lorne, Victoria: History

 Lorne is situated on a bay named after Captain Louttit, who sought shelter there in 1841 while supervising the retrieval of cargo from a nearby shipwreck.
 The coast was surveyed five years later in 1846.
 The first European settler was William Lindsay, a timber-cutter who began felling the area in 1849.
 The first telegraph arrived in 1859.
 Subdivision began in 1869 and in 1871 the town was named after the Marquess of Lorne from Argyleshire in Scotland on the occasion of his marriage to Princess Louise, one of Queen Victoria's daughters.
 The Post Office opened on 29 April 1874.

-In 1891, the area was visited by Rudyard Kipling, who was inspired to write the poem Flowers, which includes the lines:
+In 1891, the area was visited by Rudyard Kipling, who was inspired to write the poem The Flowers, which includes the lines: